Shayan925/TextRecognition/README.md

 # Text Recognition

+## Uses of the app
+As we have transitioned into more of an online environment because of COVID-19, the need for working with digital notes and files has greatly increased.
+Unfortunately, many of us still possess handwritten notes from school or work that cannot be easily transfered online.
+This TextRecognition application allows you to save your notes as a text document right next to all your other files.

 ## How to use
 - Select an image
 - Click "Detect Words" button at the top (displays an image with the words surrounded by boxes)